django/code-of-conduct/conferences.md

 ### During the event

-* If you encounter a Code of Conduct violation at your event that needs to be addressed immediately, you can reach out to us and we will be able to help you through the processing of resolving it.
+* If you encounter a Code of Conduct violation at your event that needs to be addressed immediately, you can reach out to us and we will try to help you through the processing of resolving it.

 ### After the event